andreasphil/minipack/README.md

 > definitely change.

-Minipack is a lightweight, extensible CLI tool designed to download, unpack, and manage dependencies from various sources like NPM, GitHub, and tarball URLs.
+Minipack is a lightweight, extensible CLI tool designed to download, unpack, and manage dependencies from various sources like npm, GitHub, and tarball URLs.
 It simplifies handling vendor dependencies by automating extraction, organization, and cleanup tasks.
 It doesn't do anything complicated that you couldn't also do manually—it just makes it a bit more convenient.